Lucas Glover: PGA Tour

-2009: U.S. Open Champion

 In February, Glover finished in a tie for third at the Buick Invitational.
 In May, he finished in a tie for second at the Quail Hollow Championship.

 Glover won the U.S. Open at the Bethpage Black Course (Farmingdale, New York) by two strokes over Phil Mickelson, Ricky Barnes, and David Duval.
 He was a surprise winner of the event, being ranked 71st in the Official World Golf Ranking and never having made a cut in his three previous U.S. Open appearances.
 Glover was one of just a handful of players who won the U.S. Open after having to play in a sectional qualifier.
 He shot a second round 64, tying the low round of the week with Mike Weir.
 Glover entered the final round one stroke behind 54-hole leader Ricky Barnes but in tough conditions on Monday's final round, both Glover and Barnes struggled.
 Coming to the 16th hole, Glover was 4 over for the day without a birdie but that would soon change.
 He hit his approach shot to within 6 feet of the hole and made the putt to take a lead he would not relinquish.
 After sinking a 3-foot putt for par on 18, Glover won by a margin of two strokes.
 The win propelled him to 18th in the world rankings.

 Glover would be honored for his U.S. Open win at a Clemson Alumni Association meeting in Greenville at Fluor Field the following month.
 He was the first Clemson graduate and the first native South Carolinian to win a major professional golf championship.

 After his victory at Bethpage, Glover finished in a tie for 11th at the Travelers Championship the following week.
 The week after that, Glover finished in a tie for 5th at the AT&T National, moving Glover into the top 10 of the money list.
 In August, Glover finished 5th at the PGA Championship.

 In October 2009, Glover won the PGA Grand Slam of Golf in Bermuda.
 The event featured the four major winners of 2009, Glover, Ángel Cabrera, Stewart Cink and Y. E. Yang.
 Glover won the two-day event by five strokes over Cabrera.
 Glover also earned his second President's Cup bid.

-2011: Third PGA Tour win

 On May 8, 2011, Glover defeated Jonathan Byrd, another former Clemson star, in a playoff to win the Wells Fargo Championship.
 This was his first official win on Tour since the 2009 U.S. Open.

-2012: Injury

 A left knee injury limited Glover to 16 events in 2012.
 He made six cuts with a season best of T46.
 He did not lose his Tour card due to the fact that he had two years remaining on the exemption from his U.S. Open win.